seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/7-Domain-Layer-Implementation.md

 # Domain Rule

-Attendance is not just a database record.
+Attendance is not just a dataase record.

-It has behavior.
+It has ehavior.

 Example: